-On February 2, 2017, the New Holders agreed that any sales of common stock underlying the Series D Convertible Preferred Stock (the "Series D Preferred Stock") would not, in the aggregate, exceed 2.75% of that day's dollar volume of our common stock traded, provided that the New Holders shall be entitled to sell no less than an aggregate of \$27,500 each trading day.
+On February 2, 2017, the New Holders agreed that any sales of common stock underlying the Series D Convertible Preferred Stock, \$0.00001 par value per share (the "Series D Preferred Stock"), would not, in the aggregate, exceed 2.75% of that day's dollar volume of the Company's common stock traded, provided that the New Holders shall be entitled to sell no less than an aggregate of \$27,500 each trading day.

-During the six months ended June 30, 2017, the Company issued 5,000,000 shares of Series D Preferred stock to the New Holders, which were simultaneously converted into 416,667 shares of common stock valued at approximately \$648,000.
-The value of the common stock issued was based on the fair value of the stock upon execution of the new holders selling their respective shares.
-During the three months ending June 30, 2017, the Company made cash payments of \$824,000 as full satisfaction of the remaining amount due.
-Interest expense for the six months ended June 30, 2017 and 2016 was \$434,000 and \$0, respectively.
+During the nine months ended September 30, 2017, the Company issued 5,000,000 shares of Series D Preferred Stock to the New Holders, which were simultaneously converted into 416,667 shares of common stock valued at approximately \$648,000.
+The value of the common stock issued was based on the fair value of the stock upon execution of the New Holders selling their respective shares.
+During the nine months ended September 30, 2017, the Company made cash payments of \$824,000 as full satisfaction of the remaining amount due.
+Interest expense for the nine months ended September 30, 2017 and 2016 was \$434,000 and \$0, respectively.